teenyrobots/classRepo-BAW18/README.md

 # classRepo-BAW18
-The class repository for B
-uilding A Website, Summer 2018
+The class repository for Building A Website, Summer 2018

-#
-# Terminal Comm
+## Terminal Commands
-ands
-+ cd: changes direc
++ cd: changes directory
-+ tory
 + ls: lists the files in the repo
-+ git clone: clones a repo
++ git clone: clones a repository from github.com
-+ sitory from github.com

-HECK HECK HECK